tomasgomezpizarro/tomasgomezpizarro/README.md

 ### Hi there 👋

+🔭 I’m currently working on graduating
+🌱 I’m currently learning math
+💬 Ask me about what you want
+📫 How to reach me: tomasgomezpizarro@mi.unc.edu.ar
+⚡ Fun fact: Started coding during the pandemic
+😄 English Level: B2
 <!--
 **tomasgomezpizarro/tomasgomezpizarro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.